 Built to Spill are difficult to describe, not least due to having changed their style from one album to the next.
 1997's Perfect From Now on sounds to my ears like a cross between Neil Young and the more interesting end of '90s US indie stuff, with a sometimes unpredictable and (dare I say it?) almost progressive approach to their song structures; there are certainly a couple of lengthy tracks on the album, although, of course, that's not necessarily any indicator of a 'progressive' outlook (see: The Allman Brothers).
 Most of the songs are also suffused with the same kind of melancholy as, say, Low, although BtS are a far 'rockier' proposition all round.
 Highlights?
 Stop The Show shoots off at a tangent a couple of times, just to keep things interesting and Velvet Waltz is a classic 'slowburner', but there isn't actually a bad track to be heard here.
 Robert Roth's Mellotron (and yes, it's real) appears on three tracks, with considerable string use on Made-Up Dreams and Velvet Waltz, although there's less on lengthy closer Untrustable Part 2.
 BtS have even been known to use Mellotron live, but I'm not even sure if the band are still together at this point.

 The band released an excellent live album, er, Live (****), in 2000, finally following Perfect From Now on with Ancient Melodies of the Future in 2001.
-There seems to've been another minor stylistic shift, with even fewer upbeat tracks, and the album isn't as 'immediate' as its predecessor, although it's quite clearly a good record.
-There's no Mellotron actually credited, and with two different keyboard players involved, it's hard to tell who's doing what.
-Sam Coomes guests on three tracks, so it's possible he plays the Mellotron parts on Alarmed and The Weather, while band mainman Doug Martsch plays the rest.
-Although it's not credited as such, there's plenty of Mellotron onboard here, with strings/cellos on The Host, pitchbent strings on In Your Mind and Alarmed and flute parts on Fly Around My Pretty Little Miss and The Weather.
-I'm not 100% convinced that all the string parts are actually Mellotron and what sounds like E-bowed guitar on Trimmed And Burning I initially took to be Mellotron strings, but it seems that most of the album has at least a little Mellotronic input.
+There seems to've been another minor stylistic shift, with even fewer upbeat tracks, while the album isn't as 'immediate' as its predecessor, although it's quite clearly a good record.
+There's no Mellotron actually credited and, with two different keyboard players involved, it's hard to tell who's doing what.
+Sam Coomes guests on three tracks, so it's possible he plays the Mellotron parts on Alarmed and The Weather, while band mainman Doug Martsch plays the rest, with strings/cellos on The Host, pitchbent strings on In Your Mind and Alarmed and flute parts on Fly Around My Pretty Little Miss and The Weather.
+I'm not 100% convinced that all the string parts are actually Mellotron, while what sounds like E-bowed guitar on Trimmed And Burning I initially took to be Mellotron strings, but it seems that most of the album has at least a little Mellotronic input.

 Smasher (1974, 33.07) **/T